Risk management plans for drinking water providers

 - rainwater supplies in regulated premises (DOCX 168KB)

 - small rainwater supplies with bore water back-up (DOCX 164KB)

 - small bore water supplies (DOCX 160KB)

 - water carting - mains water (DOCX 153KB)

 Adopting a standard RMP

-Once you have determined one of the above Standard RMPs is suitable for use with your water supply, notify SA Health's Water Quality Unit using the Notification of adoption of a standard RMP form (DOCX 307KB).
+Once you have determined one of the above Standard RMPs is suitable for use with your water supply, notify SA Health's Water Quality Unit using the registration with adoption of a standard risk management plan form (DOCX 307KB).

 Standard RMP incident notifications

 The Standard RMPs prepared by SA Health include approved incident identification and notification protocols, listing defined criteria for incidents and the notification requirements.
 Please use the Incident notification form (DOCX 360KB) when using a Standard RMPs.